Lande21/RolandeU.github.io/README.md

 - Drink some more water, Made the bed, and did morning stretch not really
 - First day of work for Papa and he likes it, I only have one day left to work!!
 - I haven't Guasha-d my face for a minute and applyed moisturizer
-- I made pork steak, potatoes and a salad
+- I made pasta bolognese
 - Papa made dinner, and it was our third or fourth  meal at the new place!
 Couscous YUM!
 - It was a rainny day , i can't wait to be done with my period this june! this weekend
 - i talked to my mom and SISTERS!!
 WE STARTED NOVENI🥹THis month for RoRo and the Baby Ivy